 With companies now running a significant part of their business in the cloud, it’s a good time for them to step back and see how it’s working out.
-When they do, they’re likely to be left feeling that while they’re getting benefits, there’s probably a whole lot more value they could be gaining.
-And they’re right.
+When they do, they’re likely left feeling that while they’re getting benefits, there’s actually a whole lot more value they could be getting.
+And they’re correct.

-The cloud, indeed, generates significant operational and financial benefits for companies using it.
-But it also introduces considerable operational complexity that if not dealt with appropriately can torpedo efforts to truly capitalize on all the cloud has to offer and undermine the business case on which the move to the cloud was based.
+The cloud generates substantial operational and financial benefits for companies using it.
+But it also introduces potential operational complexity that if not dealt with sufficiently can torpedo efforts to truly capitalize on all the cloud has to offer and undermine the business case on which the move to the cloud was based.

 The fact is, managing the cloud requires a different mindset than managing traditional on-premise legacy systems.
 And by not adjusting, companies are leaving lots of money and opportunities on the table.

-Based on our experience with more than 20,000 cloud projects, companies need to think carefully about how they manage, optimize, and consume cloud services, and the role a robust cloud management platform can play, to truly excel in the cloud (see figure).
-That applies to both cloud-hosted and cloud-native application management.
+Based on our experience with more than 20,000 cloud projects, we know that the complexity of multiple cloud environments requires a new management approach.
+Companies need a transparent strategy to manage, optimize, and consume cloud services, and the role a robust cloud management platform can play to excel in the cloud That applies to both cloud-hosted and cloud-native application management.

-Doing so will help companies not only generate significant operational benefits, but also drive an improved business case across their entire infrastructure estate by reducing the cost of managing the environment and the estate itself.
+Doing so will help companies not only make substantial operational advantages, but also drive an improved business case across their whole infrastructure estate by reducing the cost of managing the environment and the estate itself.

 Cloud Management Services (CMS) are critical to maintain the health of a company’s applications and end-user services as well as support changes within that environment.